icinganalysis/icinganalysis.github.io/content/NACA-TN-2708.md

 ## Notes

 [^1]:
 Howell, Wallace E.: Comparison of Three Multicylinder Icing Meters and Critique of Multicylinder Method.
-NACA-TN-2708, 1952. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068732) [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068732)
+NACA-TN-2708, 1952. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068732)a.gov/citations/19810068732)
 [^2]:
 Houghton, H. G., and Radford, W. H.: On the Measurement of Drop Size and Liquid Water Content in Fogs and Clouds.
 Papers in Phys.
-Oceanography and Meteorol., M.I.T. and Woods Hole Oceanographic Inst., vol. VI, no. 4, Nov.
+Oceanography and Meteorology, publ. by M.I.T. and Woods Hole Oceanographic Inst., Cambridge and Woods Hole (Mass.), vol. VI, no. 4, Nov.
 1938.
 [^3]:
 Langmuir, Irving, and Blodgett, Katherine B.: A Mathematical Investigation of Water Droplet Trajectories.
 General Electric Co.
 Rep., 1943.
 (Also available as Army Air Forces Tech.
 Rep. No. 5418 and as Dept. of Commerce Pub.
 PB No. 27565.)
 [^4]: An online search found 5 more citations, mostly in meteorological publications.